 - The blog by Liz Marsden contains some really useful pieces of advice, for example on how to write a good paragraph, a good abstract, or a good introduction.

 - A short Twitter thread with a few pieces of advice on how to write a good discussion section.
+The American Psychological Association (APA) offers a really helpful handout on phrases to use in the discussion section of a paper.

 - Giorgios Kallis has produced a great resource on How to Write an Academic Paper, including guidance on how to respond to reviewer comments.